 BIOGRAPHY: MARIA MILLER

 Miller has sung in Cincinnati Opera Fusion Workshops as the role of Rumer in William Menefield’s Fierce, as Celeste in Gregory Spears' Castor and Patience, and as Nancy Smith in Scott Davenport Richards’ Blind Injustice, which she later premiered in the Cincinnati Opera mainstage season.
-On the concert stage, she has appeared as a soloist for Mendelssohn’s Elijah with the Hilton Head Symphony, Handel's Messiah and Bach B Minor Mass with Collegium Cincinnati, Bernstein MASS with the Cincinnati May Festival Chorus, Schéhérazade and Alexander Nevsky with CCM Concert Orchestra, and Bettina Skrzypczak’s Miroirs as part of the Café MoMus Polish Festival in Cincinnati, OH.
-She has also completed two seasons of a summer concert series with Classic Lyric Arts, Inc., across France and Italy.
+On the concert stage, she has appeared as a soloist for Mendelssohn’s Elijah with the Hilton Head Symphony, Handel's Messiah and Bach B Minor Mass with Collegium Cincinnati, and the Bernstein MASS with the Cincinnati May Festival Chorus.

 In recital, Miller is known for her innovative programming and performance.
 During the pandemic, Miller founded a performance duo entitled Opera in Overalls, whose mission is to bring childlike wonder to art song and opera, using devised theatre principles to create recital performances that are innovative and entertaining, as well as provide young people with tools to experience classical vocal music in multiple mediums.